Esperanza Martínez (politician)

-Esperanza Martínez (born April 26, 1959) is a Paraguayan medical doctor and politician, senator for the left wing alliance Frente Guazu and an active member of the party Participación Ciudadana (PPC).
-From August 2008 till June 2012 she was the Paraguayan Minister of Public Health and Social Welfare under President Fernando Lugo.
+Esperanza Martínez Lleida de Portillo (born 26 April 1959) is a Paraguayan medical doctor and politician, currently serving as senator since 2013.

+She previously served as Minister of Public Health and Social Welfare from 2008 to 2012, under President Fernando Lugo.

 In May 2012 she was elected vice-president for the 65th World Health Assembly of the World Health Organization.

 She is an advocate of liberalizing implementation of laws regarding abortion in Paraguay to help a pregnant 10-year-old who was raped by her stepfather, complaining that to those who opposed the treatment, the unnamed girl "became a uterus.
 She became a birth canal."

+On November 15, 2023, Senator Martinez presented Resolution No. 383, which was approved by the Senate (File S-2300589), to request information and documents from Ruben Ramirez Lezcano (advisor to Itaipú and Minister of Foreign Affairs) related to the investments of the Itaipú retirement and pension fund (Cajubi) abroad, known as “the robbery of the century”.